Ian Orum: Background

 Born in Buckrose, East Riding of Yorkshire, Orum was educated at Bridlington School, and later attended the College of Technology at South Shields.

 Playing career

 Rugby union

-After leaving school, Orum played rugby union for Bridlington RUFC and Hull & East Riding RUFC, before joining Roundhay RUFC in 1974.
+After leaving school, Orum played rugby union for South Shields RFC, Bridlington RUFC and Hull & East Riding RUFC, before joining Roundhay RUFC in 1974.
 He formed an effective half back partnership at the club with England international fly-half Keith Smith, and helped the club win the 1975 Yorkshire Cup.

 He was selected by England for their 1975 tour of Australia, but did not make any Test appearances.
 He was also an unused replacement for England in several games during the 1978 Five Nations Championship.

 Rugby league

 Orum switched to rugby league in November 1979, joining Castleford.
 He appeared as a substitute (replacing Gary Hyde) in Castleford's 2-13 defeat by Hull F.C. in the 1983 Yorkshire Cup Final during the 1983–84 season at Elland Road, Leeds, on Saturday 15 October 1983.